 Susan Boyles focuses her practice on business litigation and insurance coverage disputes.
 She regularly represents clients before state and federal court judges throughout North Carolina, on both the trial and appellate court levels.
 She is also a certified mediator for North Carolina Superior Court cases by the North Carolina Dispute Resolution Commission.

 Ms. Boyles takes ownership of her client’s problems and works to find the most cost-effective way to solve them.
 She analyzes the legal issues alongside the practical and business implications and partners with clients to accomplish their goals.
-She was recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Banking & Finance Litigation, Insurance Litigation and Personal Injury Litigation in 2019 and the 12 years immediately preceding.
-She was also named a 2016 and 2018 “Greensboro Lawyer of the Year” in the area of Insurance Litigation and also in 2017 for Insurance Law by The Best Lawyers in America®.
+She was recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Banking & Finance Litigation, Insurance Litigation and Personal Injury Litigation in 2019 and the 12 years immediately preceding and again in 2020 for Commercial Litigation and Insurance Law.
+She was also named a 2016 and 2018 “Greensboro Lawyer of the Year” in the area of Insurance Litigation and in 2017 for Insurance Law, and again in 2020 as a "Triad Lawyer of the Year" for Insurance Law by The Best Lawyers in America®.
 In 2014, 2016 and 2017, she was recommended by Legal 500 US in the area of Trade Secrets Litigation.
 Ms. Boyles was recognized as a member of the inaugural class of the North Carolina Pro Bono Honor Society for providing more than 50 hours of pro bono legal service in 2016 and 2017.

 Represented Family Dollar as the plaintiff in a breach of contract and unfair and deceptive trade practices case arising from a vendor’s premature termination of a contract and failure to pay for accrued rebate hours.
 Family Dollar Operations, Inc. v.
 Driveline Retail Merchandising, Inc., No. 3:17-cv-00054-FDW-DSC (W.D.N.C.).